Ads are not related to or endorsed by site author.

 Suicide Loss Research

-This brief page looks at some of the methodological issues involved in empirical studies of those who have experienced a suicide loss.
-It also refernces some of the key findings about the nature of suicide loss and the effectiveness of interventions to support the recovery of those who have experienced a suicide.
+This brief, but growing, page looks at some of the basic research and methodological issues involved in empirical studies of those who have experienced a suicide loss.
+It also references some of the key findings about the nature of suicide loss and the effectiveness of interventions to support the recovery of those who have experienced a suicide.

 1. Drawing representative samples of suicide grievers is difficult